Asahi Station (Chiba)

-Asahi Station (旭駅, Asahi-eki) is a passenger railway station in the city of Asahi, Chiba Japan, operated by the East Japan Railway Company (JR East).
+Asahi Station (旭駅, Asahi-eki) is a passenger railway station in the city of Asahi, Chiba, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Asahi Station is served by the Sōbu Main Line between Tokyo and Chōshi, and is located 103.6 kilometers from the western terminus of the Sōbu Main Line at Tokyo Station.
-Shiosai limited express services between Tokyo and Chōshi also stopping at this station.
+Shiosai limited express services between Tokyo and Chōshi also stop at this station.

 Station layout

 The station consists of a side platform and an island platform, connected by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Asahi Station opened on 1 June 1897 as Asahichō Station (旭町駅, Asahichō-eki) on the Sōbu Railway for both passenger and freight operations.
 On 1 September 1907, the Sōbu Railway was nationalised, becoming part of the Japanese Government Railway (JGR).
-After World War II, the JGR became the Japan National Railways (JNR).
-The station name was renamed Asahi Station on 1 October 1959.
+After World War II, the JGR became the Japanese National Railways (JNR).
+The station was renamed Asahi Station on 1 October 1959.
 Scheduled freight operations were suspended from 1 July 1973.
-The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on 1 April 1987.
+The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.